dsuryd/dotNetify-Elements/DevApp/server/Docs/RadioToggle.md

-﻿The element to accept single selection input from a set of options that are visually represented as toggle buttons.
+﻿The element to accept a choice input from a set of options that are visually represented as toggle buttons.

 [inset]